morganburch/JEM/README.md

   <img src="JEMLogo.jpg" alt="JEMLogo" width="200"/>
 </p>

+# About
+* Welcome to the repository of our FORTH interpreter, a project proudly brought to you by Team JEM.
+This project is an implementation of a FORTH interpreter written in C. Project features, contributors, and other information are listed below.
+Enjoy!

 ## Project Status
 * Features
     * Token Directory: Contains functionality related to parsing and processing tokens.